1 ½tspsaltdecrease to 1 tsp if using salted butter

 Line a baking sheet with parchment or a silicone baking mat.

-Place 6 balls of dough on the pan, leaving at least 2 inches around each cookies.
+Place 6 balls of dough on the pan, leaving at least 2 to 3 inches around each cookie.
 Bake for 18-20 minutes until the edges are browned.
 Remove from oven, let cool, and enjoy!

 Notes

-Scooping the dough before putting them in the fridge makes baking them much easier than trying to scoop out the dough once it has firmed up in the fridge.
+Scooping the dough before putting it in the fridge makes baking it much easier than trying to scoop out the dough once it has firmed up.

-Same goes for adding salt, the salt can stick a little better if you it to the soft dough.
-But, you can also add the salt before baking or even right after they get out of the oven.
+The same goes for adding sea salt, the salt can stick a little better if you add it to the soft dough.
+But you can also add the salt before baking or even right after they get out of the oven.

-This makes 18-20 giants cookies, but you can also make regular sized cookies (about 2-3 tbsp dough).
+This makes 18-20 extra-large cookies, but you can also make regular-sized cookies (about 2-3 tbsp dough).
 Adjust cooking time to 8-12 minutes.

 These cookies will last about a week in an airtight container at room temperature.
 You can also freeze the cookies (either baked or unbaked) for up to a month.